safl/joe/README.rst

 Prototype of CIJOE implemented using:

-* environment definition using yaml instead of bash with variable-definitions
+* Environment definition using Yaml instead of Bash with variable-definitions

 * The core-module of CIJOE is re-implemented as a Python class with methods:
   - cmd, push, pull
-  - Perhaps this should be refactored to "get()/put() and execute()"?
+  - Perhaps this should be refactored to: "get()/put() and execute()"?
+    - run() / get() / put()
+    - execute() / download() / upload()

 * pytest instead of ``cij_runner``; testcases, testsuites, and testplans replaced by pytest tests
   - thus removal of "testsuites" and "testplans"
   - re-implementation of testcases as Python using the cijoe helper for retargeting tests and data-transfer

+* We might still need testplans... they will probably just be more of a "planning" type of thing, e.g. tell CIJOE where to collect tests from, which collection filters to apply, environment variables to setup and stuff like that.
+E.g. a static specification of invoking pytest, with the additional power of providing envionment variable definitions to the ``cijoe.run`` instance.

 * The Bash modules for ssh, qemu, fio, xnvme, spdk, etc. are re-implemented in Python